nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ## 9 Setup example
-The [load_balancer_setup](/files/load_balancer_setup.yaml) contains all the necessary Kubernetes objects to setup the scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer).
+The [load_balancer_setup manifest template](/files/load_balancer_setup.yaml) contains all the necessary Kubernetes objects to set up the scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer).
 The namespace where the objects are deployed is `sidecar`.
 - Download the file and search for following variables and replace it with our desired values:
   - &lt;public key base64> Public key encoding in base64, we can get it by running: `path/to/id_rsa.pub|base64 -w0`.
   - &lt;private key base64> Private key encoding in base64, we can get it by running: `path/to/id_rsa|base64 -w0`.